 • Glean ideas for working with different personality types in a crisis, and how to stay cool and calm throughout the crisis.

-Joan H. Gladstone, APR, Fellow PRSA, president and CEO, Gladstone International, Inc.
+Joan Gladstone, APR, Fellow PRSA, president & ceo, Gladstone International, Inc.

 Gladstone has managed national media and stakeholder communications related to labor strikes, food crises, environmental issues, bankruptcies, protests, investigations, lawsuits and more.
 She was elected to the PRSA College of Fellows in 2007, and was the recipient of a PRSA Silver Anvil Award in 1996.